Alexi Lubomirski

-Alexi Lubomirski (born 26 August 1975) is a British photographer best known for taking the official photographs of Prince Harry and Meghan Markle for their engagement and their wedding.
+Alex Jan Lubomirski (born 26 August 1975), professionally known as Alexi Lubomirski, is an English photographer best known for taking the official photographs of Prince Harry and Meghan Markle for their engagement and wedding.

 Early life

-He was born in London, England to an English-Peruvian mother and a Polish-French father and raised between England and Botswana with his mother.
-He studied at Arizona State University until 1994 (and now is an Old Waynflete), then he studied at the University of Brighton and became Mario Testino’s photography assistant.
+He was born in London, England, to an English-Peruvian mother and a Polish-French father and raised between England and Botswana with his mother.
+He studied at Magdalen College School, Oxford until 1994 (and now is an Old Waynflete), then he studied at the University of Brighton and became Mario Testino’s photography assistant.